keyzf/audiocraft_plus1/README.md

 1. MusicGen+ is also available on the [`GrandaddyShmax/MusicGen_Plus`  HuggingFace Space](https://huggingface.co/spaces/GrandaddyShmax/MusicGen_Plus),
 2. You can run MusicGen+ on a Colab: [colab notebook](https://colab.research.google.com/github/camenduru/MusicGen-colab/blob/main/MusicGen_ClownOfMadness_plus_colab.ipynb).
 3. You can use the gradio MusicGen+ locally by running `python app.py`.
-4. Finally, checkout [@camenduru Colab page](https://github.com/camenduru/MusicGen-colab) which is regularly updated with contributions from @camenduru and the community.
+4. Checkout [@camenduru Colab page](https://github.com/camenduru/MusicGen-colab) which is regularly updated with contributions from @camenduru and the community.
+5. Finally, MusicGen is available in 🤗 Transformers from v4.31.0 onwards, see section [🤗 Transformers Usage](#-transformers-usage) below.

 ## API